hayatbiralem/reboot-core/tgmpa/plugins/premium-plugins.md

 - VC Clipboard
 - WP Fastest Cache Premium
-- Ultimate VC Addons (if the theme is different than The7)
+- Ultimate VC Addons (The7 already has it)

 ## Installation